Created:

 • In terms of decision trees, we assume without loss of generality that all elements are distinct.

-• A decision tree is a full binary tree that represents the comparisons between elements that are performed by a particular sorting algorithm operating on an input of a given size.
+• A decision tree is a full binary tree representing the element comparisons a specific sorting algorithm makes on an input of a given size.

-• any correct sorting algorithm must be able to produce each permutation of its input, each of the n! permutations on n elements must appear as one of the leaves of the decision tree for a comparison sort to be correct
+• Any correct sorting algorithm must be able to produce every permutation of its input.
+Each of the n! permutations on n elements appears as a leaf of the decision tree for a comparison sort to be correct.

 • Corollary 8.2: Heapsort and merge sort are asymptotically optimal comparison sorts.